Bart's World @ Chapman University

 Go West Young Man: Self-selection and Endogenous Property Rights, Southern Economic Journal, 79(4), April, 2013, with Taylor Jaworski.

 Violence, Access, and Competition in the Market for Protection, European Journal of Political Economy, 29(1), March, 2013, with Douglas B. Rogers and Adam C. Smith.
+(Lead article)

 The Ecological and Civil Mainsprings of Property: An Experimental Economic History of Whalers Rules of Capture, Journal of Law, Economics, and Organization, 28(4), October, 2012, with Taylor Jaworski, Karl Schurter, and Andrew Smyth.
 Awarded the 2012 Oliver E. Williamson prize for best article for all papers accepted in 2011.
 A three-minute video demonstration of the software is available here.